 Which full-frame DSLR from Canon is the best choice for your needs?
-In their latest guest post the photo management and Canon Project1709 experts at Photoventure weigh the pros and cons of each in their Canon EOS 5D Mark III vs 6D comparison.
+In their latest guest post, the team at Photoventure weigh the pros and cons of each in their Canon EOS 5D Mark III vs 6D comparison.

 The Canon EOS 5D Mark III and EOS 6D are both full-frame Canon DSLRs which use the same lenses and offer near-identical resolution.

 But under the skin are some important differences which make it very important that you choose the right one.

 So here’s a run-down on the Canon EOS 5D Mark III vs 6D and everything you need to know to decide which one is right for you.

 Canon EOS 5D Mark III vs 6D: 01 Sensor

 The sensors in both cameras are full-frame CMOS types, but where the EOS 6D has a 20.2-megapixel sensor, the EOS 5D Mark III has 22.3 million pixels.

 This is the highest-resolution sensor Canon makes, although the difference is just 2 million pixels, which you’re hardly likely to notice in everyday shooting.

 Canon EOS 5D Mark III vs 6D: 02 Lenses